Monthly Tech-Tip from Tony Hansen SignUp

 Pyrometric cone mold

 Print these three, pour plaster into them (after soaping) and you have a cone slip casting mold.
-Part 2 has a separate upper to enable printing it upright without support structure (producing a much higher quality surface).
+Part 2 has a separate upper to enable printing it upright without a printed support structure (producing a much higher quality surface).
 Hold that top cap on with a rubber band to cast.
 The separate cap also makes it easier to extract the plaster mold after set.
 If you would like this 3D file in Fusion 360 format, it is available in the Files manager in your Insight-live.com account.

 Make your own pyrometric cones?
 Why not!